DiandreMiller/youtube-clone/README.md

 Skills:

-- React:
+- React: A JavaScript library used for building user interfaces and web applications.
 - HTML: Used to create the structure and layout of web pages.
 - CSS: Used to style and format web pages.
 - JavaScript: A programming language that allows you to add interactivity and dynamic behavior to web pages.
 - Git: A version control system that allows you to track changes to your code and collaborate with others.
-- Local storage: A web technology that allows you to store data on the user's browser so it persists even if the user closes the browser or navigates away from the website.
+- GitHub: GitHub is a popular platform used for hosting and sharing code repositories.
+- Firebase: A cloud-based platform that provides various tools and services for building web and mobile applications, including real-time database, hosting, and authentication.
+- Adobe Photoshop: A graphics editing software used for image editing and manipulation.
 - YouTube Data API integration: Incorporating data from remote sources using APIs (Application Programming Interface)
+- EmailJS API: Used to send emails directly from JavaScript code, without the need for a server-side implementation.

-#### [Click Here](https) - Visit my website to find your recipe from a huge collection, _cook, eat and enjoy!!!_
+#### [Click Here](https) - Visit my website to find your recipe from a huge collection,

+Please refer to the images to view the website's different pages and features.

 ---
 #### Home Page